Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 As soon as they have finished flowering, the yellowing leaves of lesser celandine become a common sight in woods (more so than on verges, where they are overtopped by other vegetation), and later in the month are joined by those of bluebell and wood anemone, bluebell leaves lying flat almost as soon as flowering is over.

-Early in the month you can also see the tall maroon-coloured early purple orchid and the rather inconspicuous flowers of cuckoo pint.
+Early in the month you can also see the tall maroon-coloured early purple orchid and the unusual flowers of cuckoo pint.
 The latter are a lot harder to spot than their leaves are earlier in the year or their red seedheads are in later the summer.
 Once flowering is over, the envelope surrounding the flower collapses and by the end of the month the seedheads are forming - a cluster of green berries at this stage.

-Cow parsley can sometimes occur occur in woodland: if it has not already come into flower in April, it does so in early May, lasting till the second or third week of the month (right to the end of the month in 2021 and 2023).
+Cow parsley can sometimes occur occur in woodland.
+If it has not already come into flower in April, it does so in early May, lasting till the second or third week of the month (right to the end of the month in 2021 and 2023).

 Pale mauve wood speedwell, more likely in the first half of the month, is easy to confuse with the more conspicuous germander speedwell, which can be found in woods throughout May and whose flowers are larger and generally more blue-coloured.
 Germander speedwell also has several flowers branching off a stalk with small leaves on, while on wood speedwell there are one or two flowers on an otherwise bare tendril.